-The idea of buying a term insurance plan without a medical test sounds tempting — quick approval, no needles, no clinic visits.
-In a world where we want everything instant, insurers have started offering “no medical test” term plans online.
+The idea of buying a term insurance plan without a medical test sounds tempting — instant approval, no needles, no doctor visits.
+In today’s world of “one-click everything,” insurers now offer quick online plans where you just fill a form and get covered.

 Quick Comparison Table